-Chemicals ✓ Products containing chemicals (i.e. cleaning products, washing liquid etc.) should be EU Ecolabel, Blue Angel or Nordic Swan certified.
-Look for products that: Are fragrance-free Are certified organic (Soil Association or similar) Have Cradle-to-Cradle (C2C) certification or use recycled materials in their product containers and packaging Do not contain phthalates, parabens or triclosan Do not contain palm oil, or if required use RSPO certified palm oil only × Products must not be tested on animals, look for those certified by Leaping Bunny or Cruelty Free × Chemicals included on the WWF-UK list of hazardous chemicals are not permitted.
-If the chemical is not included in the WWF-UK Hazardous Chemical List check the online register Substitute it now, and the list of chemicals under the EU's chemical register (REACH).
-If the chemical is listed on either of these places, please consult with the Environmental Manager before purchasing. × Products containing chemicals labelled as hazardous to health or the environment, should be avoided and will be reviewed on a case-by-case basis.
+Natural resin, derived from tree bark, will be considered on a case-by-case basis.
+Synthetic resin should be avoided where possible. alternatives should be considered.
+These must be natural resins produced by tree bark, but sourcing information will be required to ensure it is not wild harvested, nor associated with endangered species.
+Products containing chemicals (i.e. cleaning products, washing liquid etc.) must be biodegradable.
+Products containing chemicals must not have 'bioaccumulative potential' (check Material Safety Data Sheet).
 Chemicals are useful for many purposes but can have significant impacts on human and environmental health when mismanaged.
 They can cause air, water and soil pollution, create hazardous waste, and result in a range of health impacts from acute to long-term.
-The best option is to question whether the chemical is necessary in the first place and if so, ensure it meets our policy requirements.
-Cleaning chemicals can directly impact people exposed to them (via surfaces or via air) as well as place requirements on WWF for proper handling, storage and disposal.
-WWF should minimise risk by choosing products that are certified to an environmental standard (EU Ecolabel, Blue Angel, Nordic Swan).
-Fragrance-free is important to protect the wellbeing of people who have no choice to interact with them (i.e. cleaning chemicals used in our offices).
-People may have sensitivities or allergies to synthetic or natural fragrances, including those who are pregnant or experiencing multiple chemical sensitivity. ➤ Lead, zinc, cadmium compounds, chromium, mercury, nickel, arsenic and vanadium are not permitted.
+Products containing chemicals should be EU Ecolabel , Blue Angel or Nordic Swan certified.
+The best option is to question whether the chemical is necessary in the first place and if so, ensure it meets our policy requirements. • Chemicals • Look for products that: Are fragrance-free Are certified organic (Soil Association or similar) Have Cradle-to-Cradle (C2C) certification or use recycled materials in their product containers and packaging Do not contain phthalates, parabens Cleaning chemicals can directly impact people exposed to them (via surfaces or via air) as well as place requirements on WWF for proper handling, storage and disposal.
+WWF should minimise risk by choosing products that are certified to an environmental standard (EU Ecolabel , Blue Angel, Nordic Swan).
+Do not contain palm oil, or if required use RSPO certified palm oil only Contain plant-based ingredients Produced by a company which is ISO 14001 certified Fragrance-free is important to protect the wellbeing of people who have no choice to interact with them (i.e. cleaning chemicals used in our offices).
+People may have sensitivities or allergies to synthetic or natural fragrances, including those who are pregnant or experiencing multiple chemical sensitivity. animals, look for those certified by Leaping Bunny or Cruelty Free Due to the potential impact of chemicals on the environment and people, it is preferable to source from suppliers who